Pages in the Analysis Phase:

 Business Needs

-When senior executives were asked the most important training initiatives, 77% cited, “aligning learning strategies with business goals”; 75% cited, “ensuring learning content meets workforce requirements”; and 72%, “boosting productivity and agility” (Training Magazine, Oct 2004).
+When senior executives were asked the most important training initiatives, 77% cited, “aligning learning strategies with business goals”; 75% cited, “ensuring learning content meets workforce requirements”; and 72% said, “boosting productivity and agility” (Training Magazine, 2004).
 Thus, senior leaders are not looking at training to be a profit center (that is what other business units are for), rather they are looking at performance improvement initiatives to help grow the organization so that it can reach its goals and perform its mission.

 Job Performance Needs

-Learning and Performance Aid Needs
+Learning Needs

 Individual Needs

 The Individual Needs align with Kirkpatrick's Reaction (see chart 1 above).
 However, Kirkpatrick's Reaction was mostly concerned with the level of the learner's happiness with the learning program.
-What this stage really needs is to ensure that the performance intervention (learning program) actually conforms to the individual requirements.

 For example, in the Training Needs analysis it might be determined that the job holders need to learn a new process.
-In this need assessment, the target population is looked at more closely to determine the actual content, context, and delivery method of the performance intervention that will best fit their needs.
+The target population is analyzed to determine the actual content, context, and delivery method of the performance intervention that will best fit their needs.
 The goal is to ensure that the intended learners see the real worth of the learning program.
-If you and their managers cannot convince them that they need to learn the new tasks (motivation), then they will probably never learn to to perform correctly or once they complete the learning program, they will probably not put their newly learned skills and knowledge to full use.
-Thus the individual needs are the foundation of the Four Needs:
+If you and their managers cannot convince them that they need to learn and perform correctly, then they will probably never learn to perform or once they complete the learning process, they will probably not put their newly learned skills and knowledge to full use.
+Note that I highlighted “and their managers” as people will most often perform what their managers expect them to do, while forgetting what the managers least emphasize.

 The foundation of the Four Needs